 Perfo ormance outcomes Acceptable outcomes

 Heigl ht

-PO1 Building height takes into consideration and respects the following: (a) the height of existing buildings on adjoining premises; (b) the height of surrounding vegetation; (c) the height of buildings in the vicinity of the site; (d) access to sunlight and daylight for the site and adjoining sites; (e) privacy and overlooking; and (f) an appropriate balance between built and natural features.
+ing height takes into consideration and ects the following: the height of existing buildings on adjoining premises; the height of surrounding vegetation; the height of buildings in the vicinity of the site; access to sunlight and daylight for the site and adjoining sites; privacy and overlooking; and an appropriate balance between built and natural features.
 AO1 Development has a maximum building height of: (a) 8.5 metres; and (b) 2 storeys above ground level.

 Siting g

-lopment is sited in a manner that iders and respects: the siting and use of adjoining premises; access to sunlight and daylight for the site and adjoining sites; privacy and overlooking; air circulation and access to natural breezes; relationship with road corridors; and an appropriate balance between built and natural features.
+lopment is sited in a manner that ders and respects: the siting and use of adjoining premises; access to sunlight and daylight for the site and adjoining sites; privacy and overlooking; air circulation and access to natural breezes; relationship with road corridors; and an appropriate balance between built and natural features.
 Buildings and structures include a minimum setback of: (a) 10 metres from any road frontage; and (b) 10 metres from side and rear boundaries.

 Acco mmodation density

-PO3 The density of Accommodation activities: (a) contributes to housing choice and affordability; (b) respects the nature and density of surrounding land use; (c) is commensurate to the size and frontage of the site; (d) does not cause amenity impacts beyond the reasonable expectation of accommodation density for the zone; and (e) appropriately balances built and natural features.
+PO3 The c (a) (b) (c) (d) density of Accommodation activities: contributes to housing choice and affordability; respects the nature and density of surrounding land use; is commensurate to the size and frontage of the site; does not cause amenity impacts beyond the reasonable expectation of accommodation density for the zone; and appropriately balances built and natural features.
 AO3 Development provides a maximum density for Accommodation activities of 1 dwelling or accommodation unit per lot.